Fadi-Aldalati/weather-app/README.md

 # weather-app
 This is a web page to show the weather conditions.

-To run the page all you have to do is to clone the code and start the main.html file!.
+To run the page all you have to do is to clone the code and start the main.html file!

 For cloning the code you can :
 - Download the Zip file by clicking on the code button then Download Zip.